rogeriojorge/vmecpp/README.md

 This is a quick overview of the three main ways in which you can use VMEC++.
 See [examples/](https://github.com/proximafusion/vmecpp/blob/main/examples/) for some actual example scripts.
+Suitable input files are found in [`examples/data`](https://github.com/proximafusion/vmecpp/blob/main/examples/data).
+If unsure where to start, we suggest to give the [`w7x`](https://github.com/proximafusion/vmecpp/blob/main/examples/data/w7x.json) case a try, which is a five-field-period stellarator case for the [Wendelstein 7-X](https://www.ipp.mpg.de/w7x) stellarator.

 ### As a Python package